alexisdpc/restaurant-drive-thru-AI/README.md

 - "Hi, do you have cola?"

-There is no specific mention of cola in the list provided.
+**OpenAI:** There is no specific mention of cola in the list provided.
 If you need further information or assistance, feel free to ask.
 I will start by opening the file you uploaded to see its contents and check for information related to your question about cola.
 Let's begin by inspecting the file.

 I have checked the file, and it contains information about the items available at KFC under different categories like Chicken, Drinks, and Burgers.
 Specifically, in the "Drinks" section, the following options are listed: